TRON-US/eCommerce-hello-world/README.md

    - Uncomment the `fetchAccountBandwidth` function (ln 50 - ln 55).
    - Now uncomment the function call on line 21 in the `componentDidMount` function.
    - In the browser, you should now see the bandwidth balance of your account.
-6. Your app should now look like this:
+6. Your app should now look something like this:
    ![Application Setup](./public/images/ECommerce-setup.png)

 ### Congratulations!
 You have completed the first part of this guide!
 In the next part, we will write out smart contract before moving on to connecting our front-end to our smart-contract on the blockchain!